AWeber Addon

 Nicknaming an AWeber form connection

-Once you’ve created the connection, choose an account you connected in the previous step from the Select Account dropdown.
-Then choose the AWeber mailing list you’d like to use from the Select List dropdown.
+Once you’ve created the connection, choose an account you connected in the previous step from the Select Account dropdown and select the AWeber mailing list you’d like to use from the Select List dropdown.

-Next, the fields from your AWeber mailing list will become visible so you can map your form fields to them and accurately import subscribers into your mailing list.
-The only field you’re required to map is Email.
+Next, you’ll be able to match your form fields to your AWeber mailing list fields.
+This ensures that subscribers are correctly imported into your mailing list.
+The only field you’re required to map is Subscriber Email.

-Click the dropdown next to Email, then select the Email field from your form.
+Click the dropdown next to Subscriber Email, then select the Email field from your form.

 Connecting Additional Fields

-To send additional subscriber information to AWeber, you’ll need to map your form fields to available fields in your AWeber account.
-By default, these only include Email and Full Name.
+To send additional subscriber information to AWeber, you’ll need to map your form fields to available custom fields in your AWeber account.

 For more details, please see AWeber’s tutorial on how to add custom fields.
 Once you’ve added custom fields in AWeber, they will appear in the connection settings in the form builder.